On modelling positive continuous data with spatio-temporal dependence: Wind speed data example

-with $\E(\varepsilon(t,s))=0$ and $\var(\varepsilon(t,s))=\sigma^2_\varepsilon<\infty$.
-Under the Weibull marginal distribution for $E(t,s)$ we identify $\beta_0$ with $\beta_0+\log(\nu(\kappa))- {\gamma}/{\kappa}$ since $-\log W(s,t)$ is a Gumbel random variable with mean $-\log \nu(\kappa)+ {\gamma}/{\kappa}$ and $\gamma \approx 0.5772$ is the Euler–Mascheroni constant.
-Instead, under the log-Gaussian marginal distribution for $E(t,s)$ we identify $\beta_0$ with $\beta_0-\sigma^2/2$.
+with $\E(\varepsilon(s,t))=0$ and $\var(\varepsilon(s,t))=\sigma^2_\varepsilon<\infty$.
+Under the Weibull marginal distribution for $E(s,t)$ we identify $\beta_0$ with $\beta_0+\log(\nu(\kappa))- {\gamma}/{\kappa}$ since $-\log W(s,t)$ is a Gumbel random variable with mean $-\log \nu(\kappa)+ {\gamma}/{\kappa}$ and $\gamma \approx 0.5772$ is the Euler–Mascheroni constant.
+Instead, under the log-Gaussian marginal distribution for $E(s,t)$ we identify $\beta_0$ with $\beta_0-\sigma^2/2$.

+{We have used the values $e(s,t)=\exp(\widehat{\varepsilon}(s,t))$, where $\widehat{\varepsilon}(s,t)$ are the estimated residuals of the fitted regression model (\ref{eq:prel-reg}), for getting more insight about soundness of the model specification (\ref{eq:mult}) for the wind speed data.
+Since parameter $\mu(t)$ controls at the same time the expectation and the variance of $\tilde{Y}(s,t)$, it is expected that the residuals $e(s,t)$ are homoschedastic.
+This is confirmed by grouping $e(s,t)$ by month and looking at the corresponding boxplots (Figure \ref{fig:res-1}-(a)).
+Moreover comparing the overall qq-plots of $e(s,t)$ (Figure \ref{fig:res-1}-(b)) there is convincing evidence that a Weibull distribution is more appropriate with respect to the log-Gaussian one.}

-Taking into account the residuals of the regression, ${r}(s,t)$, there is convincing evidence that a Weibull model is more appropriate.
-In fact the qq-plot of $\exp({r}(s,t))$ (Figure \ref{fig:res}-(a)) shows a better agreement with the Weibull distribution with respect to the log-Gaussian one.
-Moreover if we transform the residuals ${r}(s,t)$ of each location to the normal scores by means of the empirical transform, the scatter-plots of the normal scores of Rotterdam station versus the normal scores of three other stations (Figures \ref{fig:res}-(b,c,d)) point out that there is more dependence in the upper corner, i.e. the lack of symmetry.
+In addition, if we transform the residuals of each location to the normal scores by means of the empirical transform, the scatter-plots of the normal scores of Rotterdam station versus the normal scores of three other stations {(Figure \ref{fig:res})} point out that there is more dependence in the upper corner, i.e. the lack of symmetry.
+This implies that the Weibull model seems more appropriate for modeling the pairwise dependence with respect to a log-Gaussian model since its copula is reflection symmetric.

-Finally, the spatial and temporal marginal empirical semi-variograms of the residuals (Figure \ref{fig:res-variog}) exhibit a strong and long decay dependence for the spatial margin and a weak dependence for the temporal margin.
-These plots support the use of the following space-time correlation \citep{Porcu:Bevilacqua:Genton:2019}:
+Finally, the spatial and temporal marginal empirical semi-variograms of the residuals exhibit a strong and long decay dependence for the spatial margin and a weak dependence for the temporal margin.
+This suggests the use of the following space-time correlation \citep{Porcu:Bevilacqua:Genton:2019}: